PedroBeckerath/taguette/README.rst

 Technical changes:

 * Added a new route (``/project/<id>/highlights-report``)
-* Implemented backend report generation using SQLAlchemy queries
+* Implemented report generation using SQLAlchemy queries
-* Created a dedicated HTTP handler
+* Created a dedicated Tornado request handler
-* Added a new report interface integrated into the project page
+* Added a report page accessible from the project interface

 Main modified files: